Alu kangmet | Manipuri potato mash

 What is alu kangmet?

 Though the name sounds so complicated this is one of the simplest of the Manipuri cuisine.
-Basically it a spicy mashed potato recipe.
-The ingredients that flavour are mustard oil, chillies, garlic scapes and ngari (fermented fish).
+Basically it a spicy, mashed potato recipe.
+The ingredients that flavour are mustard oil, chillies, garlic scapes and ngari (fermented fish). in this vegetarian version, we have omitted the fermented fish.
+The raw onions served with it or mixed in as pieces with the mash flavour it different from classic mashed potatoes.

 Dietary profile for alu kangmet